 There are known risks to low protein diets in pregnancy, both to the mother and child.

-Male children especially could have lower birth weights and lower muscle tone if mom consumes inadequate amino acids (the separate parts of protein).
-Even long term, low protein during pregnancy can affect the stress and cortisol levels of children in adulthood.
+Male children especially could have lower birth weights and lower muscle tone if the mom consumes inadequate amino acids (the separate parts of protein).
+Even long-term, low protein during pregnancy can affect the stress and cortisol levels of children in adulthood.

-For moms, lack of protein can lead to extreme fatigue, muscle loss, or fluid retention.
+For moms, a lack of protein can lead to extreme fatigue, muscle loss, or fluid retention.